Towards Optimal Sobolev Norm Rates for the Vector-Valued Regularized Least-Squares Algorithm: Acknowledgements

 \section{Acknowledgements}

-MM is supported by the Deutsche Forschungsgemeinschaft (DFG) through grant EXC 2046 \textit{MATH+}, Project EF1-19: \textit{Machine Learning Enhanced Filtering Methods for Inverse Problems}.
+MM is partly supported by the Deutsche Forschungsgemeinschaft (DFG) through grant EXC 2046 \textit{MATH+}, Project EF1-19: \textit{Machine Learning Enhanced Filtering Methods for Inverse Problems}.
 ZL, DM and AG are supported by the Gatsby Charitable Foundation.
-The authors wish to thank Haobo Zhang for helpful discussions.
+The authors wish to thank Haobo Zhang, Zikai Shen and Ingo Steinwart for helpful discussions.